augustgl/Pluto/README.md

 EDUCATIONAL PURPOSES ONLY.
 I AM NOT RESPONSIBLE FOR WHAT YOU DO WITH THIS.

+### UPDATE: 7/13/19

+Working on fixing the C2 server to accept windows bots.
+Needs testing.
+More updates on the way

 ## Getting Started

 Make a pull request, download the file as a zip file.